sovity/edc-ce/docs/getting-started/documentation/pull-data-transfer.md

 To pull data a http request to the provided `{{endpoint}}` using the header: `{{authKey}}: {{authCode}}` should be started.

-Starting the Data-Transfer using the "Json-Type"
+Starting the Data-Transfer using the "Json-Type" using the EDC-Ui
 -------------------------------------------------

 To trigger a Pull-Data-Transfer the `Json-Type` from the Transfer-Dialog has to be used with the following JSON input: